 Conservation Champions Program

 Manitoba is home to many different bird Species at Risk.
 Species at Risk have populations that are declining and are threatened by a combination of factors, and often one of these factors is habitat loss.
-These Species at Risk require research and conservation in order for these species to begin to thrive once again.
+Research and conservation measures are needed for these species to begin to thrive once again.

 What is the Conservation Champions Program?

 Living and working on the land is essential to many people, and we know that much of the habitat for bird Species at Risk occurs on working landscapes stewarded by landowners.
-The Conservation Champions program is a voluntary stewardship program to reward landowners who protect habitat for Species at Risk.
+The Conservation Champions program is a voluntary stewardship program designed to raise awareness of the presence of Species at Risk on working landscapes, and to reward landowners who protect habitat for Species at Risk.

 We also undertake roadside surveys to track populations of Species at Risk through citizen science monitoring, as well as providing outreach to landowners, community groups and schools in areas where our Spotlight Species occur.
 We work in and around Important Bird Areas in Manitoba.